-- numbness or weakness
+- numbness or weakness in the face

-- double or blurry
+- double or blurry vision

 If untreated, an aneurysm can rupture and cause a sudden, extremely severe headache or death.
 A ruptured aneurysm is a severe medical emergency.

 A stroke is an interruption of blood flow to part of the brain caused by bleeding in the brain or by a blood clot clogging an artery.
 Stroke symptoms come on suddenly and may include:

 - trouble speaking

 - numbness or weakness on one side of the body